silverwind/droppy/README.md

 npm install socket.io
 ````

-To start the server, execute server.js with node:
+To start the server, execute:
 ````
-node server.js
+node droppy
 ````

+Command line arguments are available through `node droppy -help`.
 Per default, files will be placed in **./files/** and the server will listen on [localhost:80](http://localhost/).
 These and other settings can be changes in **config.json**:

 ###config.json